StoneCypher/todo_redux_to_not/walkthrough.md

 > If you migrate from Redux to something else, you'll be able to keep all these components exactly the same.
 They have no dependency on Redux.

 This is a ***🚩severe red flag🚩***.

-Designing Container Components

-We will also need some container components to connect the presentational components to Redux.
-For example, the presentational TodoList component needs a container like VisibleTodoList that subscribes to the Redux store and knows how to apply the current visibility filter.
-To change the visibility filter, we will provide a FilterLink container component that renders a Link that dispatches an appropriate action on click:
+Components are not locked to data layers in most of the non-Fluxes.

+#### The Redux Container Way

+Now we define the rest of it.
+They've done a pretty good job of containing the library infiltration, though of course, it could be total (which would eliminate the need for `Redux`, so, they won't.)

-VisibleTodoList filters the todos according to the current visibility filter and renders a TodoList.
+  * `VisibleTodoList` filters the todos according to the current visibility filter and renders a `TodoList`.
-FilterLink gets the current visibility filter and renders a Link.
+  * `FilterLink` gets the current visibility filter and renders a `Link`.
-filter: string is the visibility filter it represents.
+    * `filter`: string is the visibility filter it represents.

+### The Vanilla Way

+We can run with their controls for now.
+I'd actually like a different, simpler structure, but for the sake of the comparison it's nice to keep it this way.
+(I can make the other structure after the fact, too.  😀)

+Note that we will use the same control structure, ***but they will all be "presentational control"s***.